Giving wastewater a second life

 https://cdn.theconversation.com/infographics/819/ead8432336c6ce4f706df8b24a22c635bc3dd209/site/index.html

 One of these measures concerns the reuse of treated wastewater, or REUT.
-France is a novice in this field, with less than 1% of water used coming from this process.
-In Europe, Spain and Italy lead the way with 14% and 8% REUT respectively.
-The spring 2023 water plan proposes to increase France's share to 10% by 2030.
-This is an "ambitious goal," says Julie Mendret, PhD in environmental process engineering and lecturer at the University of Montpellier, guest on the latest episode of the podcast "L'échappée Sciences."
+In this area, France is a relative newcomer, with less than 1% of its water supply coming from this process.
+In Europe, Spain and Italy lead the way, with 14% and 8% of their water supply coming from REUT, respectively.
+The Spring 2023 Water Plan proposes to increase France’s share to 10% by 2030.
+An “ambitious goal,” notes Julie Mendret, PhD in Environmental Process Engineering and associate professor at the University of Montpellier, a guest on the latest episode of the podcast “L’échappée Sciences.”

-What are the reasons for France's delay?
-What are the steps involved in moving from wastewater treatment plants to REUT?
+What are the reasons for France’s lag behind?
+What steps are involved in transitioning from a wastewater treatment plant to a REUT?
 What is done with this treated wastewater?
 Julie Mendret provides valuable answers to all these questions.

-This new episode of "L'échappée Sciences" will focus on how trees collect water from the soil and distribute it to all levels of the tree to ensure hydration.
-Researchers and engineers are drawing inspiration from these regulatory strategies to develop filtration and desalination membranes.
+This episode of “L’échappée Sciences” will explore how trees absorb water from the soil and distribute it throughout their entire structure to maintain hydration.
+These regulatory strategies serve as a source of inspiration for researchers and engineers, particularly in the development of filtration and desalination membranes.

-We also learn that a large part of the water pumped by trees is returned to the atmosphere through evapotranspiration.
-This "green" water is essential to the water cycle, but is still relatively unknown and is now a key area of study for hydrogeologists.
+We will also learn that a large portion of the water absorbed by trees is returned to the atmosphere through evapotranspiration.
+This “green” water is essential to the water cycle, yet it remains relatively poorly understood and is now a key area of study for hydrogeologists.

-Animation and design, Jennifer Gallé and Elsa Couderc.
-Production, Romain Pollet.
-Credits music: "Chill Trap" by Aries Beats.
-Excerpts: TF1 news report from June 26, 2023, D. Sitbon, A. Cazabonne, A. Delabre; "The Trees They Do Grow High," Joan Baez/1961/UMG (on behalf of EMI).
+Concept and animation by Jennifer Gallé and Elsa Couderc.
+Directed by Romain Pollet.
+Theme music: “Chill Trap” by Aries Beats.
+Excerpts: TF1 news report from June 26, 2023, D. Sitbon, A. Cazabonne, A. Delabre; “The Trees They Do Grow High,” Joan Baez/1961/UMG (on behalf of EMI).

-Jennifer Gallé, Head of Environment + Energy, The Conversation France; Elsa Couderc, Head of Science + Technology, The Conversation France and Julie Mendret, Senior Lecturer, HDR, University of Montpellier
+Jennifer Gallé, Environment + Energy Editor, The Conversation France; Elsa Couderc, Science + Technology Editor, The Conversation France and Julie Mendret, Associate Professor, HDR, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.